 Gmail allows you to enable read receipts via their web platform.
 To request a read receipt in the Gmail workspace:

 You’ll receive an email alerting you that the message has been seen.
 Sometimes, the recipient will have to approve the read-receipt request.
-It’s also important to note that you won’t receive read receipts for your Gmail account when sending emails to mailing lists or Google Groups.
+Prefer a desktop app?
+Use a Gmail-compatible client for Windows or Mac.

 4. Yahoo